ZX Spectrum: Legacy

 "You cannot exaggerate Sir Clive Sinclair’s influence on the world [...]
 All your UK video game companies today were built on the shoulders of giants who made games for the ZX Spectrum."

 — — Television presenter Dominik Diamond on Sinclair's death in 2021.

 The role of the ZX Spectrum in the history of personal computers and video games made it one of the most important and influential computers of the 1980s.
 Some observers credit it as being responsible for launching the British information technology industry during a period of recession, while introducing home computing to the masses.
 As of 2024, it is also one of the best-selling British computers of all time, with over five million units sold by the end of the Spectrum's lifespan in 1992.
 It retained the title of Britain's top-selling computer until the Amstrad PCW surpassed it in the 1990s, with eight million units sold by the end of the PCW's lifespan in 1998.
 The ZX Spectrum is affectionately known as the "Speccy" by elements of its fan following.

 The ZX Spectrum was popular in communist Czechoslovakia, with an estimated 100,000 in the country by 1988 making it the most popular home computer of the time.
 This was despite only briefly being officially distributed, and never advertised.
 Its small size made it easier to smuggle into the country to avoid high customs fees.

 A number of notable game developers began their careers on the ZX Spectrum.
 Tim and Chris Stamper founded Ultimate Play the Game in 1982, who found success Jetpac (1983), Atic Atac (1983), Sabre Wulf (1984), and Knight Lore (1984).
 The Stamper brothers later founded Rare, which became Nintendo's first Western third-party developer.
 David Perry, the founder of Shiny Entertainment, moved from Northern Ireland to England to focus on developing games for the ZX Spectrum.

 Other developers, well known for their ZX Spectrum games, include (alphabetically): Pete Cooke (Tau Ceti), Julian Gollop (Chaos, Rebelstar and the X-COM series), Jon Ritman (Match Day, Head Over Heels), Mike Singleton (The Lords of Midnight, Doomdark's Revenge, War in Middle Earth), Jonathan "Joffa" Smith (Batman: The Caped Crusader, Mikie, Hyper Sports), Matthew Smith (Manic Miner, Jet Set Willy), Clive Townsend (Saboteur), The Oliver Twins (the Dizzy series), Sandy White (Ant Attack, among the first isometric games; I, of the Mask).
 Despite the system only having a beeper for audio, musicians such as David Whittaker, Tim Follin and others, created multichannel music for games.

 Some hobbyists have continued to code for the Spectrum via emulators.
 Several games have been released commercially from new software houses such as Cronosoft.
-In 2020, a museum dedicated Sinclair computers opened in Cantanhede, Portugal.
+In 2020, a museum dedicated to Sinclair computers opened in Cantanhede, Portugal.